chirusandeep/proxy-gen-telegram-bot/README.md

 ### Setup

-- Get token from telegram bot API from botfather.
+- Get token from telegram bot API in botfather of telegram.
 - Use generated token in proxy-gen-telegram-bot file.

 ### Installation

 >Linux
 ```shell
 $ pip3 install -r requirements.txt